-We reviewed all CMRT responses and updates received for the year ended December 31, 2015 and determined whether the disclosed smelters or refiners were recognized by CFSI or equivalents as processors of 3TG metals, and if so, whether they had been validated as Compliant or listed as Active with these organizations.
+We reviewed all CMRT responses and updates received for the year ended December 31, 2016 and determined whether the disclosed smelters or refiners were recognized by CFSI or equivalents as processors of 3TG metals, and if so, whether they had been validated as Compliant or listed as Active with these organizations.
 We reviewed supplier CMRTs for accuracy and overall adherence to our conflict minerals requirements, as delivered through our inquiry letter to suppliers, and we began our risk mitigation (and escalation processes, if necessary) set out in our conflict minerals procedures with suppliers having disclosed any smelters or refiners that were not Compliant or Active.
 If a supplier reports a CMRT that includes smelters or refiners not yet listed as Compliant or Active, we implement our risk mitigation procedures, beginning with direct outreach to the supplier and escalating discussions up the management structure of our respective companies.
 We work with these suppliers throughout the risk mitigation process to provide awareness of Micron's goal to only source from Compliant and Active smelters or refiners.
+During the year ended December 31, 2016, 25 suppliers reported smelters or refiners not yet validated as Compliant or Active in a conflict-free auditing program, and within an average of less than one month, we were able to determine that these smelters or refiners were either removed from or no longer reported in our supply chain.

 We are members of multiple CFSI working committees, including the CFSI Smelter Engagement Team, which was tasked with identifying and influencing smelters in the supply chains of CFSI members to join the CFSP and become validated as conflict free.
-Micron also has additional CFSI formal representation and leadership positions on multiple CFSI working teams, including the Market Acceptance Team, the Joint Supplier Team, the Due Diligence Team, the CMRT Team and the Plenary Team, which helps define future protocols, procedures, issue resolutions and training.
+Micron also has additional CFSI formal representation and leadership positions on multiple CFSI working teams, including the Market Acceptance Team, the Joint Supplier Team, the Due Diligence Team, the CMRT Team, and the Plenary Team, which helps define future protocols, procedures, issue resolutions and training.
+Through our membership dues, we provide funding to Democratic Republic of the Congo ("DRC") in-region agencies.